wamp-proto/wamp-proto/rfc/draft-oberstet-hybi-tavendo-wamp-00.md

     <CODE ENDS>
 ```

-When empty URI components are allowed (this may the case for specific messages that are part of an Advanced Profile), this following regular expression can be used (shown used in Python):
+When empty URI components are allowed (which is the case for specific messages that are part of the Advanced Profile), this following regular expression can be used (shown used in Python):

 {align="left"}
 ``` python